Amazing Grace (2006)

 [pause, then snorts.
 Both Barbara and Wilberforce choke with laughter]

 William Wilberforce: [to the concerned people at the table] Sorry, it's a private joke.

-Barbara Wilberforce: The people aren't so afraid, now the war in France is being won.
+Barbara Spooner: The people aren't so afraid, now the war in France is being won.
 And when they stop being afraid they rediscover their compassion.